 Free eBook: The Sleep Paralysis Report

-If you’re interested in learning how to prevent sleep paralysis and identify your own personal triggers to this state of consciousness, I invite you to download my free eBook The Sleep Paralysis Report.
+If you’re interested in learning how to prevent sleep paralysis and identify your own personal triggers to this state of consciousness, I invite you to download my free eBook The Sleep Paralysis Report below.

 I’m also still collecting accounts of sexual encounters during SP/HH for my ongoing research (positive, negative and the deeply weird).
 Contact me using the form on my contact page.
 As always, I promise anonymity if you choose to share your experiences with me.